This diagram below shows a number of scenarios where you may deploy a remote access solution.

 Users connect through a web browser and use HTTPS connections.
 Clientless solutions usually supply access to web-based corporate resources.

-Clientless secure socket layers virtual private network (SSL VPN) lets NHS users establish a secure, remote-access VPN tunnel to an Enterprise Security appliance that can offer administrators a single point of control to assign granular access based on both the user and the device via a web browser.
+Clientless virtual private network lets users establish a secure, remote-access VPN tunnel to an Enterprise Security appliance that can offer administrators a single point of control to assign granular access based on both the user and the device via a web browser.
 Users do not need a software or hardware client.

 Client applications are installed on endpoint computers and devices.
 Clients are usually installed on a managed device, such as a company-owned computer.
 The client supplies access to most types of corporate resources according to the access privileges of the user.

-NHS client based SSL or IPSec VPN (office, home worker and mobile remote access)
+NHS client based TLS or IPSec VPN (office, home worker and mobile remote access)

 With the re-deployment of staff to remote locations there may be the requirement to create a split tunnel to afford access to corporate systems as well as the internet, whilst minimising demands on your corporate network.
 Learn more about guidance to split tunnels.